-Students who are currently enrolled in the MBA or MA in Leadership program or alumni who wish to return to Augsburg may add the dual degree to their existing degree by completing most of the same requirements listed on the front of this page.
-Students may use previously completed application pieces and coursework to help meet these requirements.
+Currently enrolled MBA or MA in Leadership students, or alumni who wish to return to Augsburg, may add the additional degree to their existing degree by completing the same requirements listed; Director's approval is required.

-Returning students may complete an abbreviated application form after consultation with the MBA or ML program director.
-Upon entering the MBA program, the quantitative review must also be completed.
+Returning students may complete an abbreviated application form after consultation with the MBA or MA-L program director.
+Upon entering the MBA program, online quantitative skills modules are required in five areas and must be completed before beginning the quantitative courses: